 My Approach:

-- Respectful Interaction: Communication that acknowledges their growing independence
+• Communication that respects their growing independence

-- Structured Freedom: Clear expectations with room for creativity and personal expression
+• Clear expectations with room for creativity and personal expression

 5. Addressing Japan-Specific Challenges